nodedocs/How-to-make-an-HTTP-request/article.md

       });

       response.on('end', function () {
-        console.log('echo.nodejitsu.com replied:', str);
+        console.log(options.host + ' replied:', str);
       });
     }

-    var req = http.request(options, responseCallback);
+    var request = http.request(options, responseCallback);

-    //This is the data we are posting, it needs to be a string or a buffer req.write("hello world!");
+    //This is the data we are posting, it needs to be a string or a buffer request.write("hello world!");

-    req.end();
+    request.end();

 Here we are specifying the HTTP method, since ` http.request` assumes we are making a `GET` request by default, and we want `POST` in this case.

 Then we are writing the string "hello world!" "into the client request object, which encodes that string into the HTTP request body.

 After we end the request our response handler callback function gets invoked.
 Now we have to wait for the response body.
-First we set the respond encoding to UTF-8, which was the encoding we used - Node default encoding for strings written into streams is UTF-8 - and then concatenate all the response body pieces.
+First we set the respond encoding to UTF-8, which was the encoding we used - Node default encoding for strings written into streams is UTF-8 - and then concatenate all the response body pieces as they arrive.
 When the request ends we present them.

 ## Sending Custom Headers